-A divided Maryland Court of Appeals has made new law today.
+A divided Maryland Court of Appeals has made a new law today.
 In Tracey v.
-Solesky, the court ruled that in dog bite cases involving a pit bull or cross-bred pit bull mix, it is no longer necessary to prove that the dog in particular or pit bulls in general are dangerous.
+Solesky, the court ruled that in dog bite cases involving a pit bull or cross-bred pit bull mix; it is no longer necessary to prove that the dog in particular or pit bulls in general are dangerous.
 Is this a win for plaintiffs’ lawyers?
 Is it an anti-dog opinion?
 Will it lead to changes in homeowners’ policies throughout Maryland?
 With apologies to Steven L. Miles, let’s talk about it.
 (August 21, 2012 Update: Incredibly, the court has reversed itself on a key portion of this opinion.)

 This case involves a pit bull named Clifford who lived in East Towson, just two blocks from York Road and the Towson University campus.
-While a big fellow like Clifford the Big Dog, this Clifford was a bit more viperous.
+While a big fellow like Clifford the Big Red Dog, this Clifford was a bit more viperous.
 One day, Clifford attacked two boys on the same day in Towson, Maryland.
 The injuries to the second boy were serious: he needed five hours of surgery at Johns Hopkins Hospital to address his injuries, including surgery to repair his femoral artery.
 He spent seventeen days in the hospital, had additional surgeries, and spent a year in rehabilitation.
 I’m not sure how old the boy was but, either way, it’s just an awful thing.

-The boy and his parents brought suit against the owners of the pit bull that mauled him and the owners’ landlords.
+The boy and his parents sued the owners of the pit bull that mauled him and the owners’ landlords.
 The owners of the dog went into bankruptcy and received a discharge of their debt.
 The only defendant standing was the landlord (Although the Long & Foster lease executed allowed Clifford’s owners to keep an “American Bulldog Terrier” on a property that did not have a fence.).

 My view?
 I’ve seen estimates that as many as 6 million dogs are put to sleep killed each year.
 It is just awful.
 Should we really be breeding more pit bulls just so their owners can feel more like tough guys?
 Pit bulls should be spayed or neutered and we should move on with the dogs we have too many of already, ones that can live in harmony with other animals and humans.

-One other point about the question of how this opinion impacts dogs.
+One other point about the question of how this opinion affects dogs.
 This case is not a litmus test on who loves dogs the most, or who cares the most for injured children.
 There was a 4-3 opinion in this case for a reason: people can have different views of what is the best law for people, dogs, and justice.
 The majority opinion is not anti-dog, and the dissent is not anti-victim.
 You would never know it in this partisan world we live in now where everyone who does not agree with us is an idiot or worse.
 But people with equally good intentions can disagree which is the situation I think we have here.

 There is one other maddening thing about this case that the court did not address.
 The defendant had two good lawyers.
 State Farm’s in-house counsel was involved in the case, as was Budow and Noble, who I suspect also represented State Farm (they seem to do a lot of Erie work, too).
-Anyway, State Farm (I assume) successfully fought to have the defendant basically excused from discovery for health reasons based on a vague “To Whom It May Concern” letter from her doctor.
-Yet the defendant was perfectly able to go grocery shopping with her daughter, prepare her own meals and take care of her own dogs.
+Anyway, State Farm (I assume) successfully fought to have the defendant excused from discovery for health reasons based on a vague “To Whom It May Concern” letter from her doctor.
+Yet the defendant could perfectly go grocery shopping with her daughter, prepare her own meals, and take care of her own dogs.
 Worse still, she coincidentally gained strength before trial, attending trial every day sitting next to her State Farm lawyers.

-Assuming these were the facts (I got them from plaintiffs’ brief), this is absolutely maddening to me.
+Assuming these were the facts (I got them from plaintiffs’ brief), this is maddening to me.
 People dying – literally dying – from cancer or from asbestos exposure, are forced to give 25 hours of deposition testimony, but a defendant can send in an “I’m not feeling so well” note from a doctor and she is excused from discovery?
 The plaintiffs’ lawyers must have been apoplectic when she sat down at the trial table on the first day of trial.

-Speaking of plaintiffs’ lawyers, plaintiffs were represented by Ober, Kaler who seems to be handling more plaintiffs’ cases of late.
+Speaking of plaintiffs’ lawyers, plaintiffs were represented by Ober, Kaler who seems to handle more plaintiffs’ cases of late.
 I think Ober, Kaler is doing this work on the DL.
 I can’t imagine their corporate clients would be excited to hear they are taking on big corporations and insurance companies.
 But they apparently did a great job in this case.
 So thanks for making good law.
 Now please exit the back door and quit crowding my space.